-Incorporate standards of ethics; local, state, and federal laws; and applicable athletic governing body regulations into the decision-making process for an Athletic Department.

-- Formulate a process for collaboration among coaches, parents, institution administrators, the community, and the athletes themselves, to create an environment that fosters the physical, mental, and spiritual growth of each athlete in every program sponsored by the Athletic Department. - Develop a marketing plan for an Athletic Department that focuses on creating sources of revenue outside the academic institution and develop relationships to assure individuals and organizations that comprise those revenue sources transform into strategic partners for growth. - 4.
+- Incorporate standards of ethics; local, state, and federal laws; and applicable athletic governing body regulations into the decision-making process for an Athletic Department. - 2.
+Formulate a process for collaboration among coaches, parents, institution administrators, the community, and the athletes themselves, to create an environment that fosters the physical, mental, and spiritual growth of each athlete in every program sponsored by the Athletic Department. - Develop a marketing plan for an Athletic Department that focuses on creating sources of revenue outside the academic institution and develop relationships to assure individuals and organizations that comprise those revenue sources transform into strategic partners for growth. - 4.
 Design a strategic plan for an Athletic Department that addresses financial stewardship and growth, operation efficiency, and successful performance of each athletic program in regards to both competition and academics.

+Master of Science - Athletic Administration (30 credit hours)
-Core Courses (18 credit hours)

-MSAA 500 Leadership & Management in Athletics (3) ) ---------- -- ---

-MSAA 510 Athletics Sociology (3)
+Core Courses (18 credit hours) MSAA 500/501 Leadership & Management in Athletics (3) MSAA 510/511 Athletics Sociology (3)

-MSAA 520 Ethical and Legal Aspects of Athletics
+MSAA 520/521 Ethical and Legal Aspects of Athletics Administration (3)

-Administration (3)

-MSAA 530 Management of Facilities and Operations in
+- MSAA 530 Management of Facilities and Operations in Athletics (3) MSAA 540 Marketing in Athletics (3) - MSAA 599 Athletics Practicum (3)

-Athletics (3)

-MSAA 540 Marketing in Athletics (3)

-MSAA 599 Athletics Practicum (3)